 In this pyramid, the most valuable information is at the top of the article, with less important information appearing below.
 Readers who scan articles rarely reach the bottom of the page, so it makes sense to give them what they want as soon as they land.

 6) Semantic Search & Topic Clusters Instead of Keywords

 Google’s objective is to understand the intention of its users — what they expect, what they’re looking for and, more specifically, what results on search engines would best help answer their query.

 However, to rank your website on the first page of Google, it’s not enough to look at keywords alone; one of the best SEO practices is to look at the context around them.
 Also referred to as “user intent,” you must pay attention to what your users seek.

 Here are two things in particular you should consider:

-The type of content you’ll create will depend entirely on your audience.
-The better you know them — their location, age, interests, etc. — the better the content you’ll create (and the better your SEO).
+The better you know your audience — their location, age, interests, etc. — the better the content you’ll create (and the better your SEO traffic).

 - Mobile users searching for Android help